Lord of the ring Marvelous Marvin Hagler dead at 66

 When the opening bell rang they traded punches for three minutes in an opening round many consider the best in boxing history.

-Hagler would go on to stop Hearns in the third round, crumpling him to the canvas with a barrage of punches even as blood poured out of a large gash on his forehead that nearly caused the referee to stop the fight earlier in the round.
+Hagler stopped Hearns in the third round, crumpling him to the canvas with a barrage of punches even as blood poured out of a large gash on his forehead that nearly caused the referee to stop the fight earlier in the round.

 “When they stopped the fight to look at the cut, I realised they might be playing games and I wasn’t going to let them take the title away.”
 Hagler said later.
 “Then I knew I had to destroy this guy.”